mcarvin8/xml-disassembler/README.md

 ## Disassembling Files

-Disassemble 1 or multiple XML files in the immediate directory (`xmlPath`), without recursion.
+Disassemble 1 XML file or multiple XML files in the immediate directory, without recursion.
 Each XML file will be disassembled into their own sub-directories using their base name (everything before the first `.` in the file-name).

 Example: